patanjali/patanjali.github.io/_news/cybersecworkshopiitm.md

 related_posts: false
 ---

-Conducted a month long Cybersecurity workshop for Indian Army in conjuction with Pravartak and IIT Madras.
+Conducted a month long Cybersecurity workshop for Indian Army in conjunction with Pravartak and IIT Madras.